jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 Allah has forbidden.
 The evil of their deeds seems good to them.
 Allah does not guide the disbelieving people.
-38. O you who believe!
-What is the matter with you, when it is said to you, “Mobilize in the cause of Allah,” you cling heavily to the earth?
+38. Muslims,  What is the matter with you, when it is said to you, “Mobilize in the cause of Allah,” you cling heavily to the earth?
 Do you prefer the present life to the